corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 got:      168582
 ```

+Every `load` and every `store` was a properly synchronized atomic operation.
 No data race occurred.
-Every `load` and every `store` was a properly synchronized atomic operation.
 But two threads can both `load` the same value, both add one, and both `store` it back, and one of the increments vanishes.
 It's the bank account again: the gap this time sits *between* two atomic operations instead of between two locked sections.
 This is a [lost update](https://en.wikipedia.org/wiki/Concurrency_control), which is, once again, a race condition. [^fun_fact]

-[^fun_fact]: Fun fact: the count indicates how many increments were lost, i.e. how many times two threads read the same value and both wrote back the same incremented value, losing one of the increments.
+[^fun_fact]: Fun fact: the count indicates how many increments were lost,i.e., the total number of individual increments that vanished because threads interleaved, read a stale value, and overwrote each other's progress.
 So in the first run, 94,648 increments were lost, and in the second run, 231,418 were lost; that's a percentage of 23.66% and 57.85%, respectively, which is a huge difference just from the timing of how the threads interleaved.

+Notice that we're using `SeqCst`, the strongest memory ordering Rust provides.
+The bug still occurs because the problem isn't memory ordering; it's that the increment is split into two separate operations.

-The fix rhymes with the mutex one: collapse the two steps into a single indivisible operation.
+The fix is to collapse the two steps into a single indivisible operation.
 With a lock, that meant holding the guard across both.
 With atomics, it means a single read-modify-write operation, [`fetch_add`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicU64.html#method.fetch_add), which does the load-add-store in one step:

 ```rust
 counter.fetch_add(1, Ordering::SeqCst);
 ```

 With that one change, the program prints `400000` every time.

-The lesson is that atomicity has a *scope*.
-The hardware guarantees the individual operation is atomic; making your logical operation atomic is still your job.
+This is the same check-then-act trap as the bank account, with no lock in sight; the problem was never about `Mutex`.

 {% info(title="Key takeaways") %}

-- This is the same check-then-act trap as the bank account, with no lock in sight; the problem was never about `Mutex`.
+- Atomicity has a *scope*.
+The hardware guarantees the individual operation is
+  atomic; making your logical operation atomic is still your job.
-- Atomic operations are individually data-race-free, but composing several of them is not automatically atomic. `load` then `store` is two operations, and another thread can slip in between them.
+- Atomic operations are individually data-race-free, but composing several of
+  them is not automatically atomic. `load` then `store` is two operations, and
+  another thread can slip in between them.
 - The fix mirrors the lock case: make the whole logical operation indivisible.
   Reach for `fetch_add` and friends instead of a separate load and store.

 {% end %}